-B. Execution time
+C. Execution Time

 The next experiment is designed to support the claim that our approach runs fast enough for processing on an exploring robot.
 We therefore measured the execution time of our approach on a common, lightweight laptop with an Intel Core i7 processor and an embedded Intel GPU.
+All the operation were executed on a single core of the CPU except for the re-projection operations, which are implemented in OpenGL and therefore executed by the integrated GPU of the Intel processor.
 Tab.
-I shows the average execution time needed to process sequences of 5 images from different datasets as well as the standard deviation, both with and without taking into account the uncertainty on the camera poses.
+I shows the average execution time needed to process sequences of five images from different datasets as well as the standard deviation.
 The numbers support our second claim, namely that the computations can be executed fast enough for operation on an exploring robot.
-On our datasets, the whole process, taking into account the uncertainties, takes about 10 s, which is shorter than the time needed to record the 5 keyframe images.
-Even though the process is clearly not real-time in a strict sense, it is fast enough to be executed on a real robot at a low frequency to trigger exploration or additonal mapping actions.
+On all datasets, the whole process takes less than 2 s, which is shorter than the time needed to record the five keyframe images.
+Even though the process is clearly not real-time in a strict sense, it is fast enough to be executed on a real robot at a low frequency to trigger exploration or additional mapping actions.